dargaCode/Thwartski-Tf2-Hud/thwartski_switcher/thwartski_README.txt

 	Rocket Launcher is always equipped by hitting Q.
 	Equalizer is always equipped by hitting E.
 	Shotgun is always equipped by hitting Q or E a second time.

-//-------------------------------------------------------------------
-//						 HOW TO CUSTOMIZE
-//-------------------------------------------------------------------

-As you edit your settings, you don't have to restart the game for them to take effect.
-Just save your config files and change classes to reset the system with your new changes.

-Each config has the sections that contain customization options marked with: **EDIT ME!**

-[If you've never edited a .cfg file before, you'll have to tell your operating system that you want to use Notepad to open it.]

-1. Use thwartski_wepswapper.cfg to rebind the two-button weaponswap keys.

-	By default, they're bound to Q and E.

-2. Use thwartski_wepswapper_[classname].cfg to modify the primary/secondary/tertiary
-	weapon definitions for each class.

-	For example, I recommend using medigun as medic's primary, and sticky launcher as demo's primary.
-Any changes will apply to swapper buttons, number keys, and the scroll wheel.

-3. Use thwartski_crosshairs.cfg to modify the crosshairs and viewmodels.

-	By default, viewmodels are turned on, so you can get used to the crosshairs and weapon swapping first.
-I recommend turning them off for all weapons but melee.

-4. Use thwartski_crosshairs.cfg and thwartski_wepswapper_[classname].cfg to modify the
-	crosshair category for each	weapon.

-	I use the following four groupings:

-		A.	"Valve" for medigun, sapper, minigun, stickies, rockets, flames.
-		B.	"Precise" for sniper, pistols, revolver.
-		C.	"Spread" for shotguns, needles, smg, grenades.
-		D.	"Melee" for melee.

-5. If you turn off viewmodels, use thwartski_wepswapper_pyro.cfg and thwartski_wepswapper_medic.cfg to turn on and off their optional tracer effects:

-		A.	Healing beam connecting the medigun to the heal target (visible by default).
-		B.	Flamethrower flames (visible by default).

-6. Change spy.cfg to point to thwartski_wepswapper_spy_advanced.cfg, if you're a spy who wants to to things like hide the amby during reloading and disguise the crosshair growth.
-You know who you are.